ENTALCLINICLONDON

 Fractures, cracks, or significant wear patterns affecting tooth structure and function represent other scenarios where restorative dental treatment might be appropriate.
 Aesthetic concerns with discoloured or malformed teeth that cannot be addressed through other means may also warrant crown consideration.

 Persistent sensitivity, discomfort when chewing, or recurring problems with existing restorations should prompt dental evaluation.
-Early assessment allows for more conservative treatment options and better long-term outcomes.
+Early assessment may allow for more conservative treatment options and can support better long-term outcomes.

 Oral Health and Maintenance Strategies